Caseykm/esp_gallery/README.md

 ---
 ## Client satisfaction and sign-off

 To ensure the client was satisfied with the quality of our work and service provided, we created a final project sign-off/ questionnaire document.
-The information/text contained within this document can be viewed on our client interactions record:
+The client tested all the functionality on both computer and mobile, and signed off on the finished product(verbally).
+The final interaction as well as the rest of the client communication can be found here(same link as above).

 Client interactions: ![Client](https://c4coderacademy.atlassian.net/wiki/spaces/ES/pages/622605/Client+Interactions)

 ---